mohitsorde/jsosrm/README.md

     'myCustomSetter',
     // ... any in-built or custom validator methods defined for the instance using push or pushAll ])
+// escapes html characters like <, >, & ...etc, converts all to Capital case and so on ...
 ```

 ### <a name="asyncExec">
 **_instance_.asyncExec(value, arrayOfUtilKeys)**
 </a>

-chain multiple instance utility methods, including any asynchronous methods on an input value and return a promise
+chain multiple instance utility methods like [exec](#exec), including any asynchronous methods on an input value and return a promise

 - *_value_* - input to be processed
 - *_arrayOfUtilKeys_* - array of keys of instance utility methods to be executed in order on input value